jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_supportservices.md

 The start/stop service feature is fully cluster aware.
 If your server is running on a cluster, the start/stop service function requests that the cluster software take the cluster resource offline, rather than just stopping the service manually.
 This prevents the cluster service from failing the resource over to another node.

- Note:

-* To use the Start and Stop options when connected to SQL Server 2005 or later, in addition to the Spotlight user being a member of the Spotlight Diagnostics Administrators group, the Diagnostic Server must be connected to the SQL Server as a sysadmin level user and xp_cmdshell must be enabled on the SQL Server.
+To use the Start and Stop options when connected to SQL Server 2005 or later, in addition to the Spotlight user being a member of the Spotlight Diagnostics Administrators group, the Diagnostic Server must be connected to the SQL Server as a sysadmin level user and xp_cmdshell must be enabled on the SQL Server.
 If the Diagnostic Server is not connected as a sysadmin user and /or xp_cmdshell is disabled, the Start and Stop options will not perform the expected service control actions when they are used.

-* SQL Mail and SQL Agent Mail are not services and cannot be started or stopped.
+SQL Mail and SQL Agent Mail are not services and cannot be started or stopped.
 The Support Service Status panel displays their current configuration status only.

 #### Service Status History chart